-Microwave Omelette with Cheese in 2 Minutes
+Microwave Omelette with Cheese

 This microwave omelette recipe is quick, easy and crazy good!
 You have to make it to believe it.
 Our busy mornings can still be filled with a quick protein breakfast!